Not enough breastmilk: getting help

 Many mums worry they aren’t making enough milk for their babies.
 You might feel especially anxious in the early days if your baby cries after feeds.

-- is alert and mostly happy after and between feeds.
+- is alert and mostly happy after and between feeds

 How to increase milk supply

 Another option is to express after each breastfeed or while your baby is sleeping.
 This makes sure your breasts are well drained and helps to increase your milk supply.
-You can store it in the freezer for using later on.
+You can store it in the fridge or freezer for using later on.

 Relaxed and comfortable environment